 Rather, we should strive to commit “what it should be” into some sort of executable format.
 This can be something as simple as a set of Python scripts, or some kind of DSL for an existing tool.
 For instance, Juniper maintains an open source project called JSNAPY which helps network operators develop a suite of tests that are meaningful to them.

 Test suites like these can be executed at any time.
 They can be executed periodically, so that long-term, operations personnel can be confident that the network is providing the necessary services.
 They can also be iterated on, added to and executed before and after every network change.
 Just like in the software world, it is meant to provide a vital augmentation to operations personnel so that it’s easier to ensure that the system is behaving as intended.
 Naturally, the details of this will change over time, and so should your tests.

 Not only will a test-driven approach help ensure ongoing reliability, it creates a precedent for what we do after outages happen.
 This isn’t a panacea - and just like automated testing didn’t solve all bugs in the software world, it won’t make your network 100% reliable.
 However, it does provide a formal structure for you to learn from past mistakes and avoid repeating them.

-This week, we’ll be discussing Test-Driven Network Automation and how it can help your organization in Part 3 of our webinar series.
-More information on future sessions and on-demand videos can be found here.
+We discuss Test-Driven Network Automation and how it can help your organization in Part 4 of our automation webinar series.
+More information on the series can be found here.